KAP Reports

 The bamboo rig had these features:

-• Paddle-pop sticks that were positioned and glued in place so the camera could be inserted and held in a slightly downward-facing direction.
+• Paddle-pop sticks were positioned and glued in place so the camera could be inserted and held in a slightly downward-facing direction.
 More ground than sky in the photos was the aim.

-Once at a flying location, this rig was lofted several times if required, to capture a different point of view each time.
+Once at a flying location, this rig was lofted several times, if required, to capture a different point of view each time.
 My standard sequence ended up being 20 frames at 10-second intervals.

-Wind Speed Handy Reference
+Wind-Speed Handy Reference

 Light Air